What to watch for today

 Americans started recycling back in 1690.
 With such an early start, you’d think they’d recycle more than 3% of their plastic.
 But, no.

 Our best wishes for a productive day.
-Please send any news, comments, football helmets and cat memorials to on Twitter here for updates throughout the day.
+Please send any news, comments, football helmets and cat memorials to email@example.com.
+You can follow us on Twitter here for updates throughout the day.